-This vanilla syrup, made with just vanilla beans, sugar, and water, works magnificently for pancakes, for cocktails, for coffee, for cakes, for almost anything, really.
-Think how much money you'll save making your own vanilla latte!
+This vanilla syrup, made with vanilla beans, sugar, and water, works magnificently for pancakes, for cocktails, for coffee, for cakes, for so many uses.
+Think of all the money you'll save making your own vanilla lattes!

 Vanilla syrup to fancify your pancakes and glam up your coffee?
 Yes, please!
 This fragrant homemade vanilla syrup is versatile enough to go from breakfast to dessert to everything in between.
-And the recipe makes plenty so you can not only indulge yourself but also friends and family and co-workers and anyone else who hears you rave about it and insists you share.–Angie Zoobkoff
+And the recipe makes plenty so you can not only indulge yourself but also friends and family and co-workers and anyone else who hears you rave about it and insists you share.
+Originally published October 27, 2016.–Angie Zoobkoff

 How To Use Vanilla Syrup

 You’re going to want to drizzle, douse, and dribble this fragrant homemade vanilla syrup over and into and onto just about everything.
 It’s especially divine when…

 - Splashed into coffee (vanilla latte, anyone?).